5 Lessons on Resilience from Michele Romanow

 Read more of what Michele Romanow and other innovative thinkers have to say about failure, problem-solving and more in Inside Six Innovative Minds.

 RBC Direct Investing Inc. and Royal Bank of Canada are separate corporate entities which are affiliated.
-RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Investment Industry Regulatory Organization of Canada and the Canadian Investor Protection Fund.
+RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Canadian Investment Regulatory Organization and the Canadian Investor Protection Fund.
 Royal Bank of Canada and certain of its issuers are related to RBC Direct Investing Inc. RBC Direct Investing Inc. does not provide investment advice or recommendations regarding the purchase or sale of any securities.
 Investors are responsible for their own investment decisions.
 RBC Direct Investing is a business name used by RBC Direct Investing Inc. ® / ™ Trademark(s) of Royal Bank of Canada.
 RBC and Royal Bank are registered trademarks of Royal Bank of Canada.
-Used under licence. © Royal Bank of Canada 2018.
-All rights reserved.
+Used under licence.

-The views and opinions expressed in this publication are for your general interest and do not necessarily reflect the views and opinions of RBC Direct Investing.
 Furthermore, the products, services and securities referred to in this publication are only available in Canada and other jurisdictions where they may be legally offered for sale.
-If you are not currently resident of Canada, you should not access the information available on the RBC Direct Investing website.
+Information available on the RBC Direct Investing website is intended for access by residents of Canada only, and should not be accessed from any jurisdiction outside Canada.